matryer/gae-records/readme.md

  * Parent and child records (mirroring Parent and child keys in datastore)
  * Strongly typed records
  * Better handling of relationships (i.e. Record or []Record as field value)
- * More shortcuts for common queries (like paging, first, last, etc.)

 ## About